 DePaul.
 Those hours must be posted on a DePaul official transcript.

-wishing to transfer to Music, Theatre or SNL must also meet the
+wishing to transfer to Music, Theatre or SCPS must also meet the

 interview and/or audition requirements of those schools.